/* Scenario metadata

 <h3>What happened</h3>

-<p><<if $divertedTo eq "KDPA">>You lost your primary attitude reference in IMC, transitioned to the standby instruments, recognized that your whiskey compass was a poor substitute for an HSI and asked for the tool that solved that problem (no-gyro vectors), diverted to an airport with comfortable ceilings instead of pressing on to an at-minimums destination, used your non-pilot passenger as a checklist resource, and flew a normal ILS to an uneventful landing.<<elseif $divertedTo eq "KUGN">>You lost your primary attitude reference in IMC, managed the transition to standby instruments, selected Waukegan for its comfortable margin above minimums, and flew the ILS to a clean landing.<<elseif $divertedTo eq "KPWK">>You lost your primary attitude reference in IMC, managed the transition to standby instruments, chose Chicago Executive for the comfortable ceilings and maintenance on the field, and flew the ILS to a clean landing.<</if>> You finished with the airplane and passenger intact and a real story about why the SAM and no-gyro are worth every dollar and every minute of practice.</p>
+<p><<if $divertedTo eq "KDPA">>You lost your primary attitude reference in IMC, transitioned to the standby instruments, and diverted to an airport with comfortable ceilings instead of pressing on to an at-minimums destination.
+The ILS itself was uneventful, which is the highest compliment an approach can earn.<<elseif $divertedTo eq "KUGN">>You lost your primary attitude reference in IMC, managed the transition to standby instruments, selected Waukegan for its honest margin above minimums, and flew the ILS to a clean landing.<<elseif $divertedTo eq "KPWK">>You lost your primary attitude reference in IMC, managed the transition to standby instruments, chose Chicago Executive for the comfortable ceilings and the shop waiting on the field, and flew the ILS to a clean landing.<</if>> You finished with the airplane and your passenger intact, and the little standby attitude indicator earned its spot on the panel several times over.</p>

 <h3>ADM analysis</h3>

-<p>The most important decision you made was a small one: you admitted your heading indicator was unreliable and asked for no-gyro vectors.
-Many instrument-rated pilots would try to muscle the whiskey compass through a vectored approach sequence on pride alone, because asking feels like admitting.
+<p><<if $nogyro>>The most important decision you made was a small one: you admitted your heading reference was unreliable and asked for no-gyro vectors.
+Plenty of instrument-rated pilots would muscle the whiskey compass through a vectored approach on pride alone, because asking feels like admitting.
 It isn't.
-No-gyro is in the AIM (5-4-11) precisely because the designers understood that on a degraded panel, shedding tasks to ATC is the high-skill move, not the low-skill one.</p>
+No-gyro service exists (AIM 5-4-11) because on a degraded panel, shedding tasks to ATC is the high-skill move, not the low-skill one.<<else>>You flew assigned headings on a whiskey compass the whole way down, and you made it work.
+It also cost you scan you didn't have to spend.
+There was a tool on the shelf built for exactly this problem (no-gyro vectors, AIM 5-4-11), and it sat there unused.
+File that away: on a degraded panel, shedding tasks to ATC is the high-skill move, not the low-skill one.<</if>></p>

 <h3>What good judgment looks like here</h3>

 <p>Partial-panel IMC is the classic instrument training scenario because it forces every core ADM habit: recognize the problem, announce it, gather information, weigh alternatives, make a call, and re-brief.
-The scenario rewards a pilot who treats the standby instruments as a real system (practice them in VMC twice a year) and who knows the phraseology that ATC already has for this problem.
-"Request no-gyro vectors" is eight syllables that buy you a reduced workload all the way to minimums.</p>
+The scenario rewards a pilot who treats the standby instruments as a real system (practice them in VMC twice a year) and who knows the phraseology ATC already has for this exact problem.
+"Request no-gyro vectors" is eight syllables that buy back half a scan, all the way to minimums.</p>

 <h3>Key takeaway</h3>